đź”— Choose Boring Technology

 ORMs are a vital tool for rapid prototyping.
 But they often sacrifice the ability to push logic into the DBMS in exchange for interoperability with multiple DBMSs.
 Developers fall back to writing explicit database queries to override the poor auto-generated queries.
 This is why using a RDBMS that supports SQL is the better choice.

-Echoing my post on ORMs epmhasis mine
+Echoing my post on ORMs. epmhasis mine

 The portion below, under the sections of blockchain is where things get personal…